 Here are a few suggestions to help you uncover the truth.
-Are you a good writer, or a bad writer with the potential to improve?
+Are you good writers, or a bad writers with the potential to improve?
 Or is writing all wrong for you?

 - Ask friends and family for their honest opinion and don’t let it ruin the friendship or relationship if it’s negative.
 They may be reluctant to give an honest opinion for fear of hurting your feelings, so make it clear that you are at a crossroads and would prefer the truth to help you make an informed decision.